swiss-seismological-service/scrtdd/README.md

 ## 2. Cross-correlation, waveform filtering and signal to noise ratio options

+Good cross-correlation results are needed to achieve high resolution travel time differences between event phases at common stations.
+Those high resolution differences result in high quality relocations.

+Also, good cross-correlation results are very useful since scrtdd uses cross-correlation to detect phases for station that have no associated picks.
+This is especially useful when relocating automatic origins and only few picks are available.

-Those parameters require some trial and error to be correctly set but after that they can be kept identical for real-time relocation without any major change, except for the parameter ```maxDelay``` that should be increased in real-time relocation to accomodate the larger uncertainty of automatic picks (unless scrtdd is used to only relocate manually reviewed origins).
+This set of configuration parameters require some trial and error to be correctly set, but once they are tuned they can be kept identical for both multi event and single event relocation without any major changes, except for the parameter ```maxDelay``` that should be increased in real-time relocation to accomodate the larger uncertainty of automatic picks (unless scrtdd is used to only relocate manually reviewed origins).
 Here is an example configuration:

 ![Relocation options](/data/xcorr.png?raw=true "Relocation options")